learn-co-students/nyc04-seng-ft-120720/23-event-handling/readme.md

 ## Deliverables
 - [ ] When a user clicks the dark mode toggle in the header, change the app between light and dark mode
-- [ ] When a user submits the form, add a new meme to the page using the data from the form
+- [ ] When a user submits the form, add a new article card to the page using the data from the form

 ### What are some common things users do on a webpage?